Arizona Supreme Court allows death row execution to proceed – KION546

 Arizona Supreme Court allows death row execution to proceed

-PHOENIX (AP) — The Arizona Supreme Court is allowing the state to move forward with the execution for death row inmate Murray Hooper next month.
+PHOENIX (AP) — Arizona can move forward with the execution of death row inmate Murray Hooper next month, the state’s Supreme Court ruled Wednesday.

-The state’s high court granted the motion for a warrant of execution Wednesday.

-Kelly Culshaw, an assistant federal public defender representing Hooper, did not immediately respond to a message seeking comment.
+Kelly Culshaw, an assistant federal public defender representing Hooper, reiterated that Hooper has maintained his innocence in the double slayings on New Year’s Eve in 1980.

+He was convicted and sentenced “based on corrupt police practices and unreliable witness testimony,” Culshaw said in a statement.

+“No physical evidence links him to the crime and Mr. Hooper’s execution should not be carried out until an analysis of key fingerprint and DNA evidence, which was scientifically unavailable at the time of his trial, has been completed,” she added.

 Hooper would be the third inmate put to death this year after Arizona recently resumed carrying out executions.

-He and two co-defendants were sentenced to death for the New Year’s Eve 1980 murders of a Phoenix man and his mother-in-law during a home robbery.
+He and two co-defendants were sentenced to death for the murders of William “Pat” Redmond and his mother-in-law, Helen Phelps, during a home robbery in Phoenix.
+Redmond’s wife, Marilyn, was shot in the head but recovered.

+Defense attorneys for Hooper say her description of the assailants changed several times before she identified Hooper, who claimed not to be in Arizona at the time.
+They also allege criminal informants who helped implicate Hooper were influenced by incentives from the police.

-The other two men died before their sentences could be carried out.
+The other two men convicted died before their sentences could be carried out.

 When Arizona Attorney General Mark Brnovich announced in July he intended to seek the warrant, he called death “the appropriate response … for the victims, their families and our communities.”